 Feel free to scroll through my various past and future projects !

-- From Jan.
-2018: Post-doctoral Associate, Marie Curie Fellow.
-Project: Development of a transistor-like microfluidics element based on elastocapillary interactions.
+- Jan.
+2018 – Present: Post-doctoral Associate, Marie Curie Fellow.
+Project: Hydro-elasto-capillary interactions for deployable structures in microcanals: towards a microfluidic transistor.
 Collaboration with Professor François Gallaire at EPFL, Lausanne, Switzerland.

 - Nov.
-2015 – Present: Post-doctoral Associate, Fondecyt Fellow.
+2015 – Dec.
+2017: Post-doctoral Associate, Fondecyt Fellow.
 Project: Influence of fluid substrates on the mechanics of single layer Graphene.
 Collaboration with Professor Francisco Melo at SMAT-C, Santiago de Chile.